cheesycod/DocsSite/content/index.md

 ---
 title: Home
-description: Welcome to Top.gg
+description: Welcome to the Infinity Docs
 ---

-Hi developer 🥰, welcome to top.gg developer docs.
-You are currently viewing **v0** of our API documentation.
-We're going to be working on the next version of the top.gg API (v1) soon, stay tuned!
+Hey there 👋, welcome to our Official Documentation!

+---

 ## Getting Started

 If you're looking for API usage, check out the `API` section on the sidebar.

+---

 ## Getting Help